NBISweden/teaching_literature_club/docs/events/20260126/README.md

 Ramping: I would explain this is as:
 When an interesting target becomes available, a high RPE is given off, which decreases when the subject is getting closes.
-The decrease in RPE is the chemical respresentation of 'motivation'.
+The decrease in RPE is the chemical representation of 'motivation'.

-Rampls are 'a reduction in task dimensionality as subjects narrow their focus to relevant stimuli'.
+Ramps are 'a reduction in task dimensionality as subjects narrow their focus to relevant stimuli'.

 Ramps exist 'where internal goal